 Our new iOS and macOS apps now come with Always-on VPN, a feature that protects you from VPN disconnects.

-Update: As of version 1.5.3, the Always-On VPN setting is no longer visible in S
+Update: As of version 1.5.3, the Always-On VPN setting is no longer visible in Settings.
+The feature is always enabled by default for security and it is not possible to turn off Always-On VPN.

 The Always-on feature is replacing the Kill Switch feature starting with iOS v1.1 and macOS v1.4.
 We are making this change because a Kill Switch in the traditional sense (shutting off the network connection if the VPN connection drops) is not possible on iOS and macOS with the IKEv2 protocol that our apps utilize.